AlanHakalaDev/LilyPadPublic/README.md

 If you've run `npm install` already, opening the testing software with Cypress should work by running the command `npm run cypress`.
 This will bring up a window to let you select between component tests and end-to-end tests.
 A couple are included in the repo.

-### Break down into end to end tests

-TBD
+### End-to-End Tests

+Cypress's browser will provide a choice to perform end-to-end (e2e) tests or component tests.
+For best functionality, we have found that e2e testing ensures that the test environent doesn't break when the page redirects.
+Right now, there are two e2e tests implemented.
+One simulates the experience of a new user joining LilyPad, with creation of accounts, playlists, and searching.

+The other e2e test that exists already is a simulation of a returning user logging in, and then making a search with the provided feature.

 ### And coding style tests

-TBD
+The coding style tests are significantly less robust.
+Since Cypress's component testing only deals with a single module at a time, and many components redirect to others as part of their funcitonality, the Cypress component tests can really only effectively test input.

 ## Deployment

 You'll need a host and a server to deploy this app, but pretty much anything will do.
+The current deployment is done with Vercel.

 ## Built With